jonatanhal/jonatanhal.github.io/_posts/2014-12-13-cracking-a-weak-checksum.markdown

 title:  "Cracking a weak checksum"
 ---
 # The internet is a great place, good people.
 Good times.
-I recently ran into a [challange](http://wiremask.eu/reverse-challenge-weak-checksum/) on the internet, and me being all new and naive about how hard it can be;
+I recently ran into a [challenge](http://wiremask.eu/reverse-challenge-weak-checksum/) on the internet, and me being all new and naive about how hard it can be;
-I felt the need to atleast try to solve the challange.
+I felt the need to at least try to solve the challenge.
 What could possibly go wrong?

 I don't have any previous experience with doing crackme's, so we'll see how it goes.